ckaye24/internship-journal/README.md

 - Received a certificate of completion for the course.

 ## July 4, 2025 (FRIDAY)
--I have learned how to create branches, merge changes, and perform rebasing.
+- I have learned how to create branches, merge changes, and perform rebasing.